DeepanshuSarawagi/AWS/13-Architecture/AmazonKinesis.md

 # Document explaining the components and architecture of Amazon Kinesis service

+- Kinesis is a managed `data streaming` service.
 - Amazon Kinesis was designed to address the complexity and cost of streaming data into AWS cloud.
 - Kinesis makes it to easy to collect, process and analyze data from various data